haydn-smith/waves/README.md

 | `npm run typecheck` | Check the codebase for type errors. |

 # TODO
-THURSDAY:
-* Fix timings
+FRIDAY
 * Finalise dialog

-FRIDAY
 * Music

+SUNDAY
+* Playtest

 I could not have built this game without my friends.
 I hope I can make waves in their lives, too.